 Hello and thank you for visiting my profile.
 I offer 1-2-1 and couples therapy, as well as walk and talk therapy and group work sessions for various issues.
 These include anxiety, depression, loss, mental health, to name but a few.
 I also have many years experience in the field of addiction and children's safeguarding.
-I have recently obtained a Diploma in Psychology and am currently advancing my understanding of the human mind further by studying for a foundation degree.
+I have a Diploma in Psychology and a foundation degree in Counselling & Psychology, which advanced my understanding of the human mind.
 I have worked with 13-80+ year olds and offer a non-judgemental, empathic approach.
 I am willing to offer concessions for particular clients, circumstances dependant.
 Please feel free to contact me for further information on this.

-I provide counselling from my private practice in Westbury and Trowbridge.
+I provide counselling from my private practice in a village less than 10 minutes from Warminster.
 This is done in a private room providing a safe and confidential space for our work together.
 I can offer Monday Tuesday and Friday daytime appointments and most evenings.

 My training helps me to provide you with a reliable, regular, safe space where you can begin to talk about whatever is on your mind.
 I have an integrative approach, using a wide range of therapeutic models; transpersonal, psychodynamic and person centred.
 In essence, that means I start with a basic belief in the human potential to heal and grow, and I see my job as a counsellor to be one of facilitating you in achieving that potential, by enabling you to feel safely 'held' whilst you go on your journey.
 I also believe that past experiences can have an effect on our present reality, so part of our journey may be to make the unconscious, conscious.
 I can help by focusing on the relationship between us, to bring the way you relate to others to your awareness and facilitate your understanding of yourself, providing healing and change.